Frequently Asked Questions

 What is the Room Change process?

 - If you hope to move from a room with a roommate, first try communicating with your roommate about your shared space and what you both need for a positive living environment.
 Consider what you completed on the Roommate Contract and how you can identify steps to create a better shared living space.
-These conversations are important when preparing for your meeting with your Res Life staff.
+These conversations are important when preparing for your meeting with your Residence Life staff.

 - Complete the Room Change form and set-up a meeting with your Head Resident, House Coordinator, or House Community Advisor (if your HR is not available).
 Adas will meet with the Apartment Manager.
 In this meeting you will identify next steps which could be mediation with a roommate or gain a better understanding about your request to move.

-If you want to swap rooms with someone then you still need to complete a Room Change Form and set-up a meeting with your Res Life staff.
+If you want to swap rooms with someone then you still need to complete a Room Change Form and may set-up a consultation meeting with your Res Life staff.
 Students may not change rooms by switching keys.
 Violation of this policy will result in disciplinary action.